 (1) The Master's thesis is a piece of assessed work.
 It is meant to demonstrate that the author is able to process a problem independently and by applying academic methods within a set time and to present the results thus arrived at appropriately and in written form.
-The topic must be drawn from the field of the relevant subject; generally it should be set by an examiner under § 5 in the second year within the framework of the Master's thesis module.
+The topic must be drawn from the field of Astro and/or Particle Physics; generally it should be set by an examiner under § 5 in the second year within the framework of the Scientific Specialisation in Thesis Topic module.
 If the student does not find a topic for his/her Master's thesis, the head of the examination board ensures, upon written application, that the student receives a topic for his/her Master's thesis in good time.
 The topic is issued via the examination board; the time of issue and the topic must be recorded.
 The student is to be given the opportunity to make suggestions for a Master's thesis topic; however the examination board is under no obligation to consider such suggestions.

-(2) The time limit for writing a Master's thesis is six months.
-The topic must be set out and the task must be formulated by the thesis supervisor in such a way that the Master's thesis may be completed within this time limit.
+(2) The time limit for writing a Master's thesis - from the issuing of the topic to submission of the thesis - is one year; the topic must be set out and the task must be formulated by the thesis supervisor in such a way that the Master's thesis may be completed within this time limit.
 The deadline for submission may be extended upon application by the examination board if there is good reason.

-(3) The student may choose to write the thesis in German or English unless otherwise set out in the Special Provisions of these exam regulations.
-The board of examiners will decide on applications to write the thesis in any other language.
+(3) The thesis must be written in English unless otherwise set out in the Special Provisions of these exam regulations; the board of examiners will decide on applications to write the thesis in any other language.
 The finished Master's thesis must be submitted to the examination board within the allotted time as three bound copies and in a file format determined by the examination board.
 The time of submission must be recorded.
 Along with the printed text, the Master's thesis may contain multimedia parts on electronic data storage media, if the topic requires it.
 The process of evaluation must be completed 4 weeks at the latest after submission of the thesis; it is the examination board's task to supervize this deadline.
 If examiners are prevented from keeping the deadline due to illness or some other circumstance, the examination board may appoint other examiners in this respect.

-(4) The candidate must include with the submitted Master's thesis a signed declaration in which he/she ensures that he/she wrote the thesis or his/her part of a group project independently, did not use any sources or resources other than those cited, that he/she has clearly indicated as such all information taken from other works - either verbatim or paraphrased - and that the thesis has not been submitted as a whole or in any significant part as part of any other examination process, and that he/she has not published the thesis as a whole or in any significant part, and that the copy submitted in electronic file form is identical in content to the bound copies submitted.
+(4) The candidate must include with the submitted Master's thesis a signed declaration in which he/she ensures that he/she wrote the thesis - or in the case of a joint project, his/her correspondingly marked part of the work - independently, did not use any sources or resources other than those cited, that he/she has clearly indicated as such all information taken from other works - either verbatim or paraphrased - and that the thesis has not been submitted as a whole or in any significant part as part of any other examination process, and that he/she has not published the thesis as a whole or in any significant part, and that the copy submitted in electronic file form is identical in content to the bound copies submitted.